Janssen COVID-19 vaccine: Phase III

 A phase III clinical trial called ENSEMBLE started enrollment in September 2020 and completed enrollment in December 2020.
 It was designed as a randomized, double-blind, placebo-controlled clinical trial intended to evaluate the safety and efficacy of a single-dose vaccine versus placebo in adults aged 18 years of age and older.
 Study participants received a single intramuscular injection of Ad26.COV2.S at a dose level of 5×10^{10} virus particles on day one.
 The trial was paused in October 2020, because a volunteer became ill, but the company said it found no evidence that the vaccine had caused the illness and announced in October 2020 that it would resume the trial.
 In January 2021, Janssen announced safety and efficacy data from an interim analysis of ENSEMBLE trial data, which demonstrated the vaccine was 66% effective at preventing the combined endpoints of moderate and severe COVID19 at 28 days post-vaccination among all volunteers.
 The interim analysis was based on 468 cases of symptomatic COVID19 among 43,783 adult volunteers in Argentina, Brazil, Chile, Colombia, Mexico, Peru, South Africa, and the United States.
 No deaths related to COVID19 were reported in the vaccine group, while five deaths in the placebo group were related to COVID19.
 During the trial, no anaphylaxis was observed in participants.

-A second phase III clinical trial called ENSEMBLE2 started enrollment in November 2020.
-ENSEMBLE2 differed from ENSEMBLE in that its study participants received two intramuscular (IM) injections of Ad26.COV2.S, one on day1 and the next on day 57.
+A second phase III clinical trial called ENSEMBLE 2 started enrollment in November 2020.
+ENSEMBLE 2 differed from ENSEMBLE in that its study participants received two intramuscular (IM) injections of Ad26.COV2.S, one on day 1 and the next on day 57.
 Early results indicated 85% efficacy against severe/critical disease.
 Plasma from 8 participants showed greater neutralization activity against the Delta variant than against Beta.